Aliases for MX1 Gene

 GeneCards Summary for MX1 Gene

 MX1 (MX Dynamin-Like GTPase 1) is a Protein Coding gene.
-Diseases associated with MX1 include subacute sclerosing panencephalitis and rift valley fever.
-Among its related pathways are Interferon Signaling and Interferon Signaling.
+Diseases associated with MX1 include influenza and subacute sclerosing panencephalitis.
+Among its related pathways are Immune System and Interleukin receptor SHC signaling.
 GO annotations related to this gene include GTP binding and GTPase activity.
 An important paralog of this gene is DNM1.

 UniProtKB/Swiss-Prot for MX1 Gene